Wilhelm, German Crown Prince: World War I

 Wilhelm had been active in pushing German expansion, and sought a leading role on the outbreak of war.
-Despite being only thirty-two and having never commanded a unit larger than a regiment, the German Crown Prince was named commander of the 5th Army in August 1914, shortly after the outbreak of World War I. However, under the well-established Prussian/German General Staff model then in use, inexperienced nobles who were afforded commands of large army formations were always provided with (and expected to defer to the advice of) experienced chiefs of staff to assist them in their duties.
-As Emperor, Wilhelm's father instructed the Crown Prince to defer to the advice of his experienced chief of staff Konstantin Schmidt von Knobelsdorf.
+Despite being only thirty-two and having never commanded a unit larger than a regiment, the German crown prince was named commander of the 5th Army in August 1914, shortly after the outbreak of World War I. However, under the well-established Prussian/German General Staff model then in use, inexperienced nobles who were afforded commands of large army formations were always provided with (and expected to defer to the advice of) experienced chiefs of staff to assist them in their duties.
+As emperor, Wilhelm's father instructed the crown prince to defer to the advice of his experienced chief of staff Konstantin Schmidt von Knobelsdorf.

 In October 1914 Wilhelm gave his first interview to a foreign correspondent and the first statement to the press made by a German noble since the outbreak of war.
 He denied promoting military solutions to diplomatic problems, and said this in English:

 From August 1915 onwards, Wilhelm was given the additional role as commander of the Army Group German Crown Prince.
-In 1916 his troops began the Verdun Offensive, a year-long effort to destroy the French armies that would end in failure.
+In 1916 his troops began the Verdun offensive, a year-long effort to destroy the French armies that would end in failure.
+He personally ordered a naval gun to fire the first shot on 21 February 1916, starting the deadly battle.
+However, even these sorts of duties were essentially ceremonial with the actual planning of operations involving units under the Crown Prince's formal command being carried out by staff officers.
 Wilhelm relinquished command of the 5th Army in November of that year, but remained commander of the Army Group German Crown Prince for the rest of the war.